batcholi/XenonCode/README.md

 - `repeat` loops a block of code n times
 - `while` loops as long as a condition evaluates to true
 - `break` stops a loop here as if it completed all iterations
-- `next` stops this iteration of a loop here and run the next iteration immediately
+- `loop` stops this iteration of a loop here and run the next iteration immediately
 - `if` runs a block of code if a condition evaluates to true
 - `elseif` after a if, when the initial condition so far evaluates to false and a new condition evaluates to true
 - `else` after a if, when all conditions evaluated to false